 - (a) General Requirements.
 Where a subdivision is traversed by a watercourse, drainage way, channel, or stream, there shall be provided a stormwater or drainage easement conforming substantially to the lines of such water course, and of such width and construction or both as will be necessary for the purpose as determined by the County Engineer or his designee.
 Easement width must allow for maintenance access. - (b) Drainage Easements.
 Where topography or other conditions are such as to make impractical the inclusion of drainage facilities within road rights-of-way, common areas with perpetual unobstructed easements at least 20 feet in width for such drainage facilities shall be provided across property outside the road lines and with satisfactory access to the road.
-All existing and proposed easements shall be clearly indicated in the plan view of the proposed subdivision as depicted in the application for Development Permit and Final Plats.
+All existing and proposed easements shall be clearly indicated in the plan view of the proposed subdivision as depicted in the application for Development PermitPreliminary Plat and Final Plats.
 Such easements will vary in width according to depth of structure.
-Where drainage facilities are adjacent to public rights-of-way or public property, no fence, hedgerow or other obstruction may be placed in such a manner as to obstruct access to the drainage facilities from such public right-of-way or public property. - (c) Side and Rear Lot Lines: A minimum 15 foot (total width) drainage easement shall be provided along all side and rear lot lines to allow for the proper drainage of stormwater from both rear yards and off-site areas.
+Where drainage facilities are adjacent to public rights-of-way or public property, no fence, hedgerow or other obstruction may be placed in such a manner as to obstruct access to the drainage facilities from such public right-of-way or public property.
+A note shall be added to the Final Plat that specifies the maintenance responsibilities of any drainage easements and common areas.
+The note shall also include a statement that Baldwin County will not be responsible for maintenance of said common areas or drainage easements.